frburrue/solr-vector-scoring/README.md

 This plugin is used in the blog post about Neural Search with Solr: https://medium.com/@dmitry.kan/neural-search-with-bert-and-solr-ea5ead060b28

+## How you can help
+1. Pick a suitable release version for your Solr and test it.
+2. Create issues (and patches)
+3. Spread the word!

+## How to release a version
+This project is using Maven release plugin.

+Using this command you can test the release process:

+    mvn release:prepare -DdryRun=true

+If you think it is good to go, issue:

+    mvn release:prepare

 ## Plugin installation

 The plugin was developed and tested on Solr `6.6.0`.